evanpitt/RESTServiceArchetype/README.md

 #### Apache Maven 3.3.9
 I am using the bundled Maven included with IntelliJ IDEA.

-Try running "clean site javadoc:test-javadoc javadoc:javadoc package" against the project for a full package including the apidocs and the maven site documentation!
+Try running **mvn clean site javadoc:test-javadoc javadoc:javadoc package** against the project for a full package including the apidocs and the maven site documentation!

 ### Server Environment